 The Ohio Department of Natural Resources (DNR) notes, “In 1891, at the beginning of production in the water of Grand Lake St. Marys, wells were drilled within the canal reservoir mainly by small local companies…In less than ten years, more than 100 wells were drilled within the shallow waters of the lake.”

 In 1915 the state of Ohio determined that with the canal no longer in use, Grand Lake St. Marys was repurposed as a public recreation and pleasure resort area, which it remains today.

-A modern DNR map still plots the locations of the historic wells over the lake.
+A modern DNR map still plots the locations of the historic of the Ohio offshore wells over the lake.

-Riley Oil Co. drilled more than 100 wells in the reservoir, including the Riley-Mosher, which began producing in 1886 and still produced 35-barrels a day as late as 1910.
-By then, however, the boom was over.
+Riley Oil Company drilled more than 100 oil wells in the reservoir, including the Riley-Mosher well, which began producing in 1886 and still produced 35 barrels a day as late as 1910.
+By then, however, the Ohio offshore oil boom was over.

 In 1913 the New York Times reported the reservoir “contains more than 100 oil wells,” but oil men had moved on.
 Production on the waters of Grand Lake St. Marys lost its economic incentive when Spindletop’s astounding yield drove the price of Ohio crude below 15 cents a barrel.

 The once plentiful derricks gradually disappeared into Ohio’s petroleum history.